Tesco: Tesco Express

 Tesco Express shops are neighbourhood convenience shops averaging 2200 sqft, stocking mainly food with an emphasis on higher-margin products such as sweets, crisps, chocolate, biscuits, fizzy drinks, and processed food, alongside everyday essentials.
-This is due to small shop size, and the necessity to maximise revenue per square foot.
+This is due to small shop size, and the necessity to maximize revenue per square foot.

 They are located in busy city-centre districts, small shopping precincts in residential areas, small towns, and villages, and on Esso petrol station forecourts.
 In 2010, it became known that Tesco was operating Express pricing, charging more in its Express branches than in its other stores.
 A spokesperson said that this was "because of the difference in costs of running the smaller shops".